Logo

 arrow

-Trading platforms and instruments depend on the specific plan you choose at signup.
-Common platform options in this category include MetaTrader 4, MetaTrader 5, and cTrader, while instruments often include forex, indices, commodities, and (in some plans) crypto and equities.
+The available trading platform and instruments depend on the plan you choose at signup.
+Common options in this category include MetaTrader 4, MetaTrader 5, and cTrader.
+Instruments may include forex, indices, commodities, and, depending on the plan, crypto and equities.

 Core concepts:

-• You trade with the firm’s capital rather than personal funds.
+• You trade using the firm’s capital rather than personal funds.

 • You receive a negotiated share of profits.

-• Risk is tightly managed through explicit rules.
+• Risk is managed through explicit, checkable rules.

 Evaluation Process: How You Qualify